blitz-64/8-bit-external-instruction-executor/README.md

 - The program to create files for testing only runs instructions line by line, and does not thouroughly test all things (edge cases, timing, etc.) for my design
 - It does not handle negative values and just overflows

-Overall this design isn't very good and doesn't do things with more logical/better methods, but the goal was to learn how verilog worked rather than making a good cpu design.
+Overall this design isn't the best and doesn't do things with more logical/better methods, but the goal was to learn how Verilog worked rather than making a good cpu design.